-'You have discharged your errand,' was the reply, 'I will not detain you.'
-O no, madam,' said the Countess, with your permission, I have not yet done.
+'You have discharged your errand,' was the reply ; 'I will not detain you.'

+O no, madam,' said the Countess, 'with your permission, I have not yet done.
 I have borne much this evening in your service.
 I have suffered.
 I was made to suffer in your service.'
-She unfolded, as she spoke, her fan.
+She unfolded her fan as she spoke.
 Quick as her pulses beat, the fan waved languidly.
+She betrayed her emotion only by the brightness of her eyes and face, and by the almost insolent triumph with which she looked down upon the Princess.
+There were old scores of rivalry between them in more than one field; so at least von Rosen felt; and now she was to have her hour of victory in them all.

-It was in her bright face and eyes, and her triumphant beauty, looking down, mile deep, upon her rival, that the thrill of her emotion stood confessed.
-'You are no servant, Madam von Rosen, of mine,' said Seraphina.
+' You are no servant, Madame von Rosen, of mine,' said Seraphina.